 Caution: Please use version 3.14 or newer for AdminExile.

-The features a) Joomla upgrade, b) extensions upgrade and c) Joomla backup are not being accomplished remotely through the Central Administrator component.
-On the contrary, the administrator is redirected to the corresponding administration control panel for each monitored website in order to do the action.
+The operations a) Joomla upgrade, b) extensions upgrade and c) Joomla backup are not being accomplished remotely through the Central Administrator component.
+On the contrary, the administrator is redirected to the corresponding administration control panel for each monitored website in order to accomplish the action.
 This happens for the following reasons:

-- Giving remote commands for actions like these does not make sure that they will be completed.
+- Giving remote commands for actions like these, does not guarantee that they will be completed.
 Many problems can cancel the procedure.
 So it is better for the administrator to do the action through the actual control panel of Joomla.

 - Managing a website with remote commands does not sound responsible for a good administrator.